WHQ in film, radio & print interviews 2021

 Tommy was interviewed for the Newcastle chapter, discussing the origins of the Club & much more.
 If you want to know how, where & why the UK music scene has been so influential & diverse, this book is a great place to start.

-Here's a really great 'Desert Island Discs' style podcast interview, hosted by Archie Waterworth, recorded shortly after the lockdown came into force.
+Here's a really great 'Desert Island Discs' style podcast interview, hosted by Archie Waterworth, recorded on the 27th June 2020, This was shortly after the 2020 Covid lockdowns first came into force, way before anyone had realised just how bad it was actually all going to get.

 There are some really great tunes & plenty of insightful WHQ based chit chat.
-This show goes quite deep & is a really great listen...
+This show goes pretty deep & is a really great listen.

-Topics include Northern Soul, racism, the 'Let Us Breathe' platform, the role of Black artists in Dance music & the potential effect of Covid 19 on WHQ.
+Topics include Northern Soul, racism, the 'Let Us Breathe' platform, the role of Black artists in Dance music & thoughts around the lockdown situation.

-The post Covid Club world is also discussed, with speculation around DJ fees etc & how we imagine that world may look.
+The post Covid Club world is also discussed, with speculation around DJ fees etc & how we imagined that world might look.

 Hit the image below to trigger this fascinating hour of listening - a cup of tea & a biscuit are advised.